 The governance of the school is in the hands of a School Board, who are elected to the position.
-The Board has five members who come from various backgrounds, including an engineer, doctor and personnel from the corporate sector.
+The Board has seven members who come from various workplace sectors; including engineer, doctors and personnel from the corporate sector.
 Several members also comprise the board and come from a range of backgrounds including medicine, law and education.